The Reverend Dr. Fred Robinson

 The Reverend Marisa Crofts

-Curate The daughter of two Methodist pastors, Mother Marisa grew up in northern Indiana along with her older brother and twin sister.
-For her undergraduate degree, Marisa studied English literature and theater at Anderson University (Anderson, IN) before working post-grad in a wide range of industries including orthopedics, writing and editing, childcare, a French bakery, and in various administrative capacities.
-She graduated from Trinity School for Ministry with her M.Div. in May 2020, was ordained deacon in October 2021 and priest in April 2022.
-Mother Marisa is married to Trent, and they have two young children, Pepper and Simeon.
+Priest Associate for Children’s, Youth, and Young Adult Ministry.
+The daughter of two Methodist pastors, Mother Marisa grew up in northern Indiana along with her older brother and twin sister.
+In college, she studied English literature and theatre and obtained her MDiv from Trinity School for Ministry in 2020.
+Mother Marisa was ordained deacon in October 2021 by the Rt.
+Rev. Dr. George Sumner and priest in April 2022 by the Rt.
+Rev. Paul Lambert.
 Please feel free to email Mother Marisa at curate@emmanuelmemorialepiscopal.org or call (or text) her at 765-986-1146. |

 The Reverend E. Eugene Hall